The Definitive Beginner’s Guide to Comic Collecting

 5. Comic Book Grading Scales Explained: What Every Collector Should Know

-What does “9.8 NM/M” even mean?
-This article explains grading in plain language, so you’ll finally understand why that random old comic you found in great-grandma’s house isn’t actually worth $10,000.
+This article breaks down comic book grading scales in plain language, so you’ll finally understand how condition is judged, what those numbers really represent, and why that random comic you found in great-grandma’s house, despite family legends, probably isn’t worth RM10,000.

-6. When to Grade Comics: The Essential Guide for New Collectors
+6. When to Grade Comics: The Essential Guide

 This Guide To Comic Collecting Will Grow Over Time